djplaner/memex/share/blog/pondering-hax-web-components-and-blackboard.md

 ![It's Magic - Magic | Make a Meme](https://media.makeameme.org/created/its-magic-5c9ab8.jpg)

 **TODO** I do need to find out if and where the docs are for the various components.
 The NPM pages and git repo aren't doing it for a lowly end user.

+## And it works anywhere on the web

+Web components are based on web standards that are supported by all modern web browsers.
+Meaning that the magic script and the bit of content I've written above will work in any HTML hosted by any "content management system".

+e.g. view the content from Blackboard in [this page from my personal website](https://djon.es/hax.html)

 ## How it works in Blackboard, currently